 3 Ayurvedic Tips for Back to School

 In September, I would start out the mornings with the best of intentions, rising with enough time to eat breakfast and walk to school without being late.
 Inevitably, as the months went on, I would stay up too late reading and struggle to get out of bed in the morning.
 I devised the perfect plan to sleep in my school clothes, giving me an extra five minutes the following morning in the soft warmth of my bed.

 But here is what happened.
-I would often fall back asleep, wake up, look at my clock, then start my day with a full surge of adrenaline, as I was bound to be late for school.
+I would often fall back asleep, wake up, look at my clock, then start my day with a full surge of adrenaline, as I realized I was bound to be late for school.
 Enough years of this takes its toll, and my nervous system started to pay the price.

 By starting the morning with my nervous system intact and without my stress hormones already in full tilt, I am better able to support my children as they head into their day.
 And they are better equipped to stay balanced throughout the ups and downs of the school year.

 3 Ways to Have a Balanced School Year

 Inevitably, the change of season and return to school brings some challenges.
 The inertia of summer is replaced by a need to shift into a higher gear.
 Video games and YouTube give way to pre-algebra or calculus.
 And time at home with a few select germs to contend with morphs into lots of interaction and exposure to the bug of the moment.

-Establish a Daily Routine
+1. Establish a Daily Routine

 Ayurveda considers a daily routine, or dinacharya, to be one of the most important tools in the kit.
-Optimally, a daily routine provides a safe container for the nervous system signaling that all is well, and it can ease up on its fight-or-flight mechanism.
+Optimally, a daily routine provides a safe container for the nervous system, signaling that all is well, so it can ease up on its fight-or-flight mechanism.
 And when our nervous system is sound, it allows the body to rest and restore.

-Fortify the Immune System
+2. Fortify Your Immune System

 Dinacharya is one way to support the immune system and fortifying herbs is another.
 Ojas is a central concept in Ayurveda as one of the “subtle essences” in the body and one that is directly related to our immunity.

-Try Herbs for Brain Support
+3. Take Herbs for Brain Support

-Even with a daily routine in place, life can still be stressful.
-It is life after all.
-This year, I am sending my son back to school with some Focus liquid extract, which contains both brahmi and bacopa, two herbs prized for supporting cognitive function.
+These days, I send my son back to school with some Focus liquid extract, which contains both brahmi and bacopa, two herbs prized for supporting cognitive function.
 I support my own brain and nervous system with Mental Clarity and Stress Ease, two formulas created to ease life’s daily stressors.

-This is a beautiful concept because it allows us to celebrate our own uniqueness, and to take responsibility for ourselves and our personal well-being.
+This is a beautiful concept because it allows us to celebrate our own uniqueness and to take responsibility for ourselves and our personal well-being.
 By trying different herbs and formulas, and with adjustments to our daily routine, we can zero in on the things that work best for us.

 As a vata individual who craves warmth and soft things, I will always have a special relationship with my bed.
-But I know now that I can create a different kind of warmth in the morning, a warmth that comes from loving myself enough to start my day with some quiet time and gentle affection for myself.
+But I know now that I can create a different kind of warmth in the morning.
+A warmth that comes from loving myself enough to start my day with some quiet time and gentle affection for myself.
 It is not always easy to climb out of those beloved blankets, but the rewards are always worth it.